Florinel Coman: 2017–2020: Adjustment to Bucharest and development

 Coman (foreground, in white) playing against Viktoria Plzeň in the UEFA Europa League, November 2017.

 After Portuguese side Benfica showed interest in acquiring Coman, on 21 August 2017 he moved to fellow league team FCSB for a reported €2 million and 20% interest, plus €500,000 in add-ons.
 His release clause was set at a Romanian record €100 million.
-In November that year, Viitorul's remaining economic rights were redeemed for €1 million, with the total €3 million fee making Coman the then-most expensive signing of the Liga I, tied with Cristian Fabbiani's move from Lanús to CFR Cluj in 2007.
+In November that year, Viitorul's remaining economic rights were redeemed for €1 million, with the total €3 million fee making Coman the most expensive signing of the Liga I, tied with Cristian Fabbiani's move from Lanús to CFR Cluj in 2007.

 Coman scored his first two goals for the Roș-albaștrii on 22 October 2017, in a 7–0 thrashing of ACS Poli Timișoara.

 On 2 November, he recorded his first European goal in a 1–1 draw with Hapoel Be'er Sheva in the Europa League group stage.
 Also in the latter competition, Coman entered the pitch after half-time in a 1–5 round of 32 loss to Lazio at the Stadio Olimpico and contributed to Harlem Gnohéré's goal, on 22 February 2018.

 On 29 July 2018, in the second match of the 2018–19 Liga I, Coman scored a double in a 3–3 derby draw to Dinamo București.
 After an inconsistent start at FCSB, he cemented his place in the starting eleven in his second season in Bucharest, with twelve goals from 38 appearances in all competitions.

 On 14 July 2019, in the opening fixture of the campaign, Coman scored and provided an assist in a 4–3 victory over Hermannstadt.
 He then went on to net one each in the tie against Alashkert in the Europa League second qualifying round, which his team won 5–3 on aggregate.
 FCSB failed to qualify for the group stage for a second year in a row after losing to Vitória Guimarães in the play-off round; Coman however rose to prominence individually, as he became the top scorer of the domestic league by the turn of the year with ten goals.
 His good form earned him the fifth place in Gazeta Sporturilors 2019 Romanian Footballer of the Year award, tied with Ianis Hagi.